tunguyen11/Disaster_Response_Pipeline/README.md

 1. To run ETL pipeline that preprocess data and upload to database: python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
-2. To run ML pipeline that trains classifier and saves: python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+2. To run ML pipeline that trains classifier and saves in a pickle file: python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
 3. Run the following command in the app's directory to run your web: python app/run2.py